Sam Lacey: NBA career

 Lacey is one of only five NBA players (along with Hakeem Olajuwon, Julius Erving, David Robinson and Ben Wallace) to have registered 100 blocks and 100 steals in six consecutive seasons.
 His jersey no. 44 is retired by the Sacramento Kings.
 He is also one of three NBA players (along with Wes Unseld and Reggie Evans) to total at least 30 rebounds and fewer than 10 points in the first two games of the season.

-When Lacey retired in 1983, he had accumulated 9,687 rebounds and a total of 10,303 points.
-As of 2024, Lacey ranks 45th overall for total rebounds in NBA history, and 49th on combined ABA/NBA total rebounds.
+When Lacey retired in 1983, he had accumulated 9,687 rebounds and a total of 10,303 points; averaging 10.3 points and 9.7 rebounds per game over his career.
+As a Royal/King, he played in 888 games and averaged a double-double (11.1 points and 10.5 rebounds per game).
+Lacey ranks 48th overall for total rebounds in NBA history, and 52nd overall among combined ABA/NBA total rebounds (through 2025–26).

+Personal life and death

+Lacey lived in Kansas City, Missouri after retiring from the NBA.
+He became a partner in a sports management company.
+He reportedly moved back to Indianola for some time after his retirement as well.
+He taught at a summer youth basketball camp in the Indianola area in the 1990s, named in his honor (The Sam Lacey Basketball Camp).

+Lacy died in his home in Kansas City on March 14, 2014, at age 65.

 Honors

+The Kansas City Kings retired his No. 44 jersey shortly after Lacey retired from the NBA.
+At the time, only three other Royals/Kings' numbers had been retired by the franchise (Maurice Stokes, Oscar Robertson, and Jack Twyman).
+The Sacramento Kings continue to display his retired jersey number at their arena.

 In 2024, Lacey was inducted into the National Collegiate Basketball Hall of Fame.
 In 1975, he was inducted into the New Mexico State Athletics Hall of Fame.
 In February 2008, Lacey was among the first inductees into the Aggies Ring of Honor, along with his coach Lou Henson, and Billy Joe Price.
 In 2015, he became the first New Mexico State basketball player to be inducted into the New Mexico Sports Hall of Fame.
+On February 21, 2026, New Mexico State posthumously retired his No. 44 during the halftime of a game between the Aggies and UTEP, and recognized his induction into the National Collegiate Basketball Hall of Fame.
+Lacey's daughter Gretchen Downey accepted the hall of fame medal on his behalf.